What are Artist Residencies? Is a Residency for You?

 12:30-2:00 Break-out Sessions

 Session #1: “Is Residency Work for You?”
-This session is intended for artists from all branches of the arts (visual, performance, literary) who wish to explore the possibility of becoming a resident artist within the educational system.
+This session is intended for artists from all branches of the arts (visual, performance, literary) who wish to explore the possibility of becoming a residency artist within the educational system.
 It will cover the steps to becoming qualified to be an artist in residence, and the opportunities following.
+One week residencies, with a core group of students, is the main model discussed.

-2:15-3:15 Writing a Resident Artist Grant In this session, you will learn the basics of writing an NWRAC grant to host a resident artist.
+2:15-3:15 Writing a Residency Artist Grant In this session, you will learn the basics of writing an NWMAC grant to host a residency artist.
 You will learn how to best formulate your plan to write a solid proposal in a competitive process.
-Presented by Mara Hanel of the Northwest Regional Arts Council
+Presented by Mara Hanel of the Northwest Minnesota Arts Council

-*This 1 day workshop will provide continuing education units as required in #?
-Areas by Minnesota state statutes for teacher licensure renewal.
+*This 1 day workshop will provide 4.5 continuing education units as required in Minnesota state statutes for teacher licensure renewal.

-Participants can register at the Northwest Regional Co-op website at https://www.nw-service.k12.mn.us.
-Go to Programs and Services tab, scroll down to Trainings/Workshops.
+Participants can register at the Northwest Regional Co-op website here.
+The workshop is featured on their main page and under events.
 The workshop is free for participants and registration is open until August 23.
+Workshop will include a box lunch for participants.